Phyllanthus moonii

-Glochidion moonii is a species of plant in the family Phyllanthaceae.
-It is endemic to Sri Lanka.
+Phyllanthus moonii is a species of plant in the family Phyllanthaceae.
+It is a shrub or tree endemic to Sri Lanka.
 The plant is known as බූ හුනුකිරිල්ල (bu hunukirilla) in Sinhala.

+The species was first described as Glochidion moonii by George Henry Kendrick Thwaites in 1861.
+In 1866 Johannes Müller Argoviensis placed the species in genus Phyllanthus as P. moonii.

 Description

-Glochidion moonii has hairy leaves that are lanceolate-oval in shape with acute ends (acuminate), and conspicuously reticulate veins.
+Phyllanthus moonii has hairy leaves that are lanceolate-oval in shape with acute ends (acuminate), and conspicuously reticulate veins.
 Branchlets are more or less tomentose.
 The numerous flowers are pale yellow; male flowers are found on long hairy peduncles while female flowers are sessile.
 Flowers may be solitary or grouped in axillary fascicles.
 Fruits are pubescent, strongly 3-lobed capsules, each topped by a persistent style.

 Ecology

-Glochidion moonii is found in the rain forest understory of low montane and wet zones.
+Phyllanthus moonii is found in the rain forest understory of low montane and wet zones.